This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Microorganisms are not only present in the human body.
 They create humus in the soil.
 It is a nutrient-rich substance.
 It makes nutrients available to plants.
 They help growth, adaptation, and evolution.
 They purify and recycle water and air.
 They balance and maintain the health of many living organisms.
 They are likely our most vital and dependable allies in their environments.

-Some unique microorganisms, like the fungus Botulus spp., grow in the forests.
-We propagate these and 15 other beneficial microorganisms.
-We use them in liquid form in agriculture, homes, medicine, and food processing.
-They aid in digesting food in animals and humans.
+Some unique microorganisms, such as the fungus Botulus spp., naturally thrive in forests.
+Fifteen other beneficial microorganisms are also propagated and applied in liquid form across agriculture, homes, medicine, and food processing.
+These microbes support digestion in both animals and humans.

 They help convert and absorb nitrogen and other harmful substances and odors.
 This use of microorganisms is a result of Japanese research.